MicrosoftDocs/azure-docs/articles/service-fabric/service-fabric-resource-governance.md

 Memory limits are absolute, so both code packages are limited to 1024 MB of memory (and a soft-guarantee reservation of the same).
 Code packages (containers or processes) can't allocate more memory than this limit, and attempting to do so results in an out-of-memory exception.
 For resource limit enforcement to work, all code packages within a service package should have memory limits specified.

 ## Other resources for containers
 Besides CPU and memory, it's possible to specify other resource limits for containers.
-These limits are specified at the code-package level, and are applied when the container is started.
-Unlike with CPU and memory, Cluster Resource Manager won't be aware of these resources, and won't do any capacity checks or load balancing for them.
+These limits are specified at the code-package level and are applied when the container is started.
+Unlike with CPU and memory, Cluster Resource Manager isn't aware of these resources, and won't do any capacity checks or load balancing for them.

 * *MemorySwapInMB*: The amount of swap memory that a container can use.
 * *MemoryReservationInMB*: The soft limit for memory governance that is enforced only when memory contention is detected on the node.